-Before Jesus’ public ministry began, He was baptized by John the Baptist and then underwent an intense time of temptation in the wilderness.
+Before Jesus’ public ministry began, He underwent an intense time of temptation in the wilderness.
 These temptations teach us about Jesus, our advisory, and the nature of seduction.

 The three synoptic Gospels (Matthew, Mark, and Luke) tell us about Jesus’ temptation, but it’s interesting which points each writer chooses to include, omit, and prioritize.
 For example, Mark gives us very little information, while Matthew presses into the details.
 Both Matthew and Luke tell the full story, but in a different order.
 By taking a closer look at the differences, we can also get a better handle on each author’s goals.